quicwg/base-drafts/draft-ietf-quic-transport.md

 Deadlocking can also occur if data on different streams is interdependent.
 In Suppose that data on one stream arrives before the data on a second stream on which it depends.
+A deadlock can occur if first stream cannot be read and that prevents the receiver from extending flow control credit for the second stream.
+To reduce
-A deadlock can occur if first stream cannot be read and that prevents flow control limits for the second stream being increased.
-To reduce the likelihood of deadlock for interdependent data, implementations can ensure that data is not sent until the data it depends on has consumed both stream- and connection- level flow control credit.
+the likelihood of deadlock for interdependent data, implementations can ensure that data is not sent until the data it depends on has consumed both stream- and connection- level flow control credit.